Depreciation

 Depreciation Example:

-Using the same example as above, the lorry depreciated by exactly the same amount (£8,000 or 20%) in year one.
-However, in year two, deprecation fell to £6,400 or 16%.
-That’s because the calculation minuses any depreciation from previous years from the asset cost and highlights how things tend to depreciate at a slower rate over their lifetime.
+Using the same example as above, the lorry depreciated by exactly the same amount (£8,000 or 20%) in Year 1.
+However, in Year 2, deprecation fell to £6,400 or 16%.
+That’s because the calculation subtracts any depreciation from previous years from the asset cost and highlights how things tend to depreciate at a slower rate over their lifetime.

 Sum-of-the-Years’-Digits Depreciation